 Makes about 3 to 4 half-pint jars

-1 cup white wine vinegar
+1 cup white wine or champagne vinegar

-1/2 tsp peppercorns
+1/2 tsp black peppercorns

 1/2 tsp kosher salt